ioanmeri/complete-uml/08-use-case-diagram.md

 ## Relationships

 **Association**
-- A communication between an actor and a usecase, user can initiate it
+- A communication between an actor and a use case, user can initiate it
 - represented with a line

 **Generalization**